INTERVIEW WITH BETTYJOYCE NASH

 What's your philosophy about teaching a writing class?

 Writing, like all art, relies partly on craft techniques that can be taught.
 Good self-editing, for example, is essential to good writing.
 Writing always can be made better.
 To write, as to draw, means seeing what’s there instead of what we expect or want.

 If you could meet any fictional character, who would it be and why?

 BettyJoyce Nash is a journalist and fiction writer with an MS in journalism from Northwestern’s Medill Journalism School (1988) and an MFA in fiction from Queens University (2011).
 Her journalism has appeared in newspapers and magazines in North Carolina and Virginia; her fiction has been published in North Dakota Quarterly, Broad River Review, and C-Ville Weekly.
+As part of her research for her story, “Laser Vision,” she qualified for a concealed carry permit in 2011.
 In 2015, she won the F. Scott Fitzgerald contest.
 Her fiction has been recognized with fellowships from The MacDowell Colony and the Virginia Center for the Creative Arts, among other artists’ colonies.

 WHAT WRITERHOUSE STUDENTS ARE SAYING ABOUT BETTYJOYCE